 The Raspberry Pi drone kit from Drone Dojo is the most comprehensive training tool you could possible find for learning how to build a drone and program it using Raspberry Pi, which is a popular line of small, single-board computers about the size of a credit card used among STEM classrooms and even small businesses.

 The $900 Raspberry Pi drone kit is pricey but well worth it for what you get.
 Included is all the supplies you need (including the Raspberry Pi 4B, Pixhawk Flight Controller, Drone Frame, RC Transmitter and Receiver and more) as well as video tutorials teaching you how to put them together.

 If you have the pieces to build your own drone and don’t necessarily need the kit, Drone Dojo also offers a standalone video course called “How to build a Raspberry Pi drone” which is just $100.

-One note: this is for advanced STEM programs, not young children.
+One note: While this drone could be excellent for high school and college students, this is for advanced STEM programs, not young children.